csenio/reactnt/README.md

 # reactnt (don't use this)

-This is a reimplementation of react **including concurrent mode and fiber architecture**.
+This is a reimplementation of react including concurrent mode and fiber architecture.

 See it in action here -> https://codesandbox.io/s/zen-agnesi-91xtt?fontsize=14&hidenavigation=1&theme=dark